Closed-Loop Nash Competition for Liquidity: Introduction

 However, both asymptotically and by the numerical computation of the exact equilibrium for realistic model parameters from~\cite{collin.al.20}, we find that the closed-loop equilibrium quantitatively lies much closer to its open-loop counterpart than to the central-planner solution.
 At least for the symmetric model that we consider here, this suggests that open-loop models can indeed serve as an accurate but much more tractable proxy for closed-loop Nash equilibria.

-To the best of our knowledge, the present paper is the first existing example in the literature where open-loop and closed-loop equilibra are compared qualitatively and quantitatively in a finite-player game with interaction through the controls.
+To the best of our knowledge, the present paper is the first existing example in the literature where open-loop and closed-loop equilibria are compared qualitatively and quantitatively in a finite-player game with interaction through the controls.
 Such comparisons were derived by \cite{CarmonaFouque} for systemic risk games, for example, which involve interactions through the state processes, but not through the controls. \cite{Lacker-Zariphopoulou, Lacker:2020aa,chen.al.21a} computed explicit closed-loop Nash equilibria for games with interactions through the controls, but the controls happen to be deterministic so that the open-loop and closed-loop equilibria coincide.

 Some related work has appeared recently on convergence of the finite-player Nash equilibrium to the corresponding mean-field equilibrium in various settings. \cite{Laur20} proved such convergence results for open-loop equilibria of games with idiosyncratic noise for each of the players. \cite{N-V-2021} studied the corresponding problem for execution games with common noise. \cite{lacker.leflem.21} and \cite{Djete21} proved the convergence of closed-loop solutions (under the a-priori assumption that they exist) to the mean-field solution in the case where each player is influenced by idiosyncratic and common noise.
 In both these papers the idiosyncratic noise is crucial to establish the convergence.
-Even though the game in the present paper only has common noise, numerical evidence suggests that open- and closed-loop nevertheless converge to the same mean-field limits.
-A rigorous proof of this result is a challenging open problem for future research.
+Even though the game in the present paper only has common noise, numerical evidence suggests that open- and closed-loop nevertheless converge to the many-player limit.
+A rigorous proof of this result -- including the correct formulation of the limiting model -- is a challenging open problem for future research.

 The remainder of this article is organized as follows.
 In Section \ref{sec:model_setup} we present the multiplayer game.
 Section \ref{sec-results} contains our main results on the corresponding closed-loop Nash equilibrium.
 A comparison between the closed-loop, open-loop and central-planner solution is subsquently presented in Section \ref{sec-comp}.
 Section \ref{s:heuristics} outlines the heuristic derivation of the closed-loop equilibrium.
 The rigorous proofs of these results are in turn developed in Section \ref{sec-pf-cl}; the most onerous calculations are delegated to the appendix for better readability.